department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/findings-summary.md

 *Labels: Accessibility, AUD: Veterans, HDW: Smartphone, HDW: Laptop, PRDT: VA.gov Profile, RESRCH: Evaluative, RESRCH: Remote, RESRCH: Usability, SFTW: Screenreader, SFTW: Website, SPG: Blind/Visually Impaired,  SPG: Cognitive Consideration*

-# Additional Insights
+## Additional Insights
 ### Some participants had a hard time reading content due to the font size
 8 of the 11 participants in our study require some kind of font resizing or magnification to use the internet.
 4 of them made comments related to legibility because of our font style (size and/or color).
+Larger, bolder fonts were easier for them to read.

-> Well, no, everything is blurry when I take off my glasses and my magnifier away.
+> Everything is blurry when I take off my glasses and my magnifier away.
 So it just takes me a minute to to do it, because the the font is so small - P1

 > With the the pop up [modal], “you're currently adding a home phone number” That's good easy for me to see, because it's [heading] bigger and is bold.
 But the smaller grayer letters underneath are a little less legible.
 And I can't zoom in on those in this pop up. - P6